Hey there Current and Future Friends of Mintun Media!

 - Sprint Backlog – The sprint backlog aims to identify the items from the product backlog that the team will work on during the sprint.
-The team estimates the size and timeline that is needed to complete each “user story”.
-The team will then work on these user stories for the next sprint.
+Our team will estimate the size and timeline that we need to complete each “user story”.
+We will then work on these user stories for the next sprint.

 - Definition of done – To ensure that all needs are met by the end of the sprint, the team must define what is counted as “Done” for clarity.

-- Burndown Chart – This includes all team members’ tasks, defining what needs to be done, who is currently doing it, and who is already done with the task during every sprint.
+- Burndown Chart – This will include all team members’ tasks, define what needs to be done, who is currently doing it, and what is already done with the task in every sprint.

 Communication is Key!